 The cook time itself is, in most cases, longer.
 While the air fryer takes about 20 minutes to make fries, the oven based on my experience needs at least 45 minutes!
 And you also have to turn your fries at least once.
 The reason for turning them over is the fact that they don’t have space beneath them, so there is no air circulating under them.
 As such, they are baking from just one side.

 So in terms of numbers.
 Electricity for one batch of fries in air fryer costs around 10 cents.
-While the same amount in the oven would cost 32-47 cents, and it counts with the fact that you can preheat and flip them in one hour.
+While the same amount in the oven would cost 32-47 cents, it counts because you can preheat and flip them in one hour.

-You could say that your oven is way bigger than 8-quarts and that you can triple the amount of the fries that you have in the air fryer.
-That might be true, but then again, you have to flip them and care for them way more than you would have to with the air fryer.
+You could say that your oven is way bigger than 8 quarts and that you can triple the amount of fries that you have in the air fryer.
+That might be true, but then again, you have to flip them and care for them more than you would with the air fryer.

 Let’s sum this up in the table below.